LamininSolutions/mfsql-connector/source/version-control/index.rst

 #. spMFCheckLicenseStatus updated for efficiency and improved error trapping
 #. spMFClassTableStats has new switches to improve usability and efficiency
 #. spMFClassTableCoumns has new swithces to improve usability and efficiency
+#.
+Vault application: MFSQLConnectorVaultApp is changed for the Web API connection

 4.8.24.65
 ~~~~~~~~~